 Construction, alteration, repair or removal of any building or structure, or any part thereof, as provided or as restricted by this title, shall not be commenced, or proceeded with, except after the issuance of a written permit for the same by the building official.
 The use of the land shall not be commenced or proceeded with except after issuance of a written permit for the same by the building official.

-However, Structures which are not Buildings and are for Commercial Recreation ski area operation or campground operations, such as lift towers, signs, avalanche control devices, snowmaking equipment, picnic tables and fire pits, do not require a building permit so long as and only if, such Structures comply with requirements of the regulatory bodies having jurisdiction, including US Forest Service , US Army Corp Engineers, , Salt Lake Valley Health Department and the Salt Lake City Division of Public Utilities .
+However, Structures on US Forest Service property which are not Buildings and are for Commercial Recreation ski area operation or campground operations, such as lift towers, signs, avalanche control devices, snowmaking equipment, picnic tables and fire pits, do not require a building permit so long as and only if, such Structures comply with requirements of the regulatory bodies having jurisdiction, including US Forest Service , US Army Corp Engineers, State Engineer’s Office, Utah Division of Water Rights, Salt Lake Valley Health Department and the Salt Lake City Division of Public Utilities and such approval if required by the regulatory bodies having jurisdiction shall be submitted to the Building Official.

 Here is the complete redline from the existing code with the new redlines included: